Study and Examination Rules

 Dissertation Defence Commission

-(1) The chairperson, the deputy chairperson and the members of the dissertation defence commission shall be appointed by the Dean at the proposal of the guarantor of the study program not later than three weeks before the date of the defence.
-The commission shall consist of at least six members, and, at least two members of the commission may not be members of the academic community of VSE.
+(1) The chairperson, deputy chairperson and members of the dissertation defence commission (hereinafter referred to as “commission “) shall be appointed by the Dean at the proposal of the guarantor of the study program not later than three weeks before the date of the defence.
+The commission shall consist of at least six members, and at least two members of the commission must not be employed at the VSE.

 (2) The chairperson and the deputy chairperson of the dissertation defence commission shall only be professors or associate professors in the given or related field, approved by the scientific board of the faculty.